Psykotikism/Mutant_Tanks/README.md

-sm_st_warp - View information about the Warp ability. sm_st_whirl - View information about the Whirl ability. sm_st_witch - View information about the Witch ability. sm_st_zombie - View information about the Zombie ability.
+sm_st_warp - View information about the Warp ability. sm_st_whirl - View information about the Whirl ability. sm_st_witch - View information about the Witch ability. sm_st_xiphos - View information about the Xiphos ability. sm_st_yell - View information about the Yell ability. sm_st_zombie - View information about the Zombie ability.
 ```